abremges/abremges.github.io/_cv/Readme.md

+# Source

+Original CV template here: https://github.com/afriggeri/cv

+Minor modifications to get it compiled using my XeTeX installation.
+The rest of this README is Adrian's wording.

 # About
 Latest version of my CV, typesetted in Helvetica and using colors inspired by Monokai (there is an `print` option which renders in black and white, and reverts the header to dark on light, if printing on paper is needed).